 The couple loves Italy so it was fitting that many of the bud vases were little limoncello glasses.

 Continue reading Alaska Weddings: a winter reception

 About nine years ago I had the honor of roasting the turkey for my family’s Thanksgiving dinner.
 Until that dinner my father was always the main chef during this holiday meal, but that year I had learned a turkey tip from a friend that I really wanted to try, so I took the responsibility from him.
-I remember his taking a bite of my slaved-over bird and formally announcing he was passing the turkey scepter on to me; he could not make a better turkey.
+I remember his taking a bite of my bird and formally announcing he was passing the turkey scepter on to me; he could not make a better turkey.

 This was, of course, before Alton Brown made famous the technique of brining a turkey.
 Now my father claims it’s the only decent way to prepare a Thanksgiving feast.
 I tried brining once, but it was too much effort for me.
 I don’t even like turkey!